Online

 Degree Plan

-Degree candidates are admitted throughout the year to begin their program during one of three terms (spring, summer or fall).
-Students will take two courses during each 14-week term, focusing on one seven-week course at a time.
-Practicums will take place over the entire length of a term.
-This master’s degree program can be completed, on average, in five terms (20 months).
+Degree candidates are admitted throughout the year and begin the program in the spring, summer, or fall.
+Students typically take two courses per 14-week term, focusing on one 7-week course at a time.
+Practicums span the full 14 weeks of the term.
+This program is designed to be completed, on average, in five terms (20 months).

 Download a PDF of your degree plan that corresponds with your start term.